-Once the conservation features and values have been prioritized and mapped, we consider the risk of losing the benefits that these places provide.
+Once the conservation features and values have been prioritized and mapped, Ag + Open Space considers the risk of losing the benefits that these places provide.
 The criteria to evaluate risk include potential for development (through zoning, subdivision maps, or Administrative Certificates of Compliance), conversion, changes in use, and other potential threats.
 The risk of loss or conversion is context specific - the things that threaten conservation features on large rangeland properties may be different than elements affecting conservation features on a small greenbelt property.
-For example, to be viable a rangeland property may need to maintain a minimum undeveloped parcel size of 200-300 acres, whereas a berry farm may only be 3-5 acres in the midst of a greenbelt.
+For example, a rangeland property may need to maintain a minimum undeveloped parcel size of 200-300 acres to be viable, whereas a berry farm may only be 3-5 acres in the midst of a greenbelt.

-Property/Parcel Prioritization & Ranking Process
+Property/Parcel Prioritization and Ranking Process

 Properties may be identified for potential conservation by Ag + Open Space through proactive outreach to landowners that have high priority parcels, or by a landowner submitting an application to Ag + Open Space.
 In all cases, working with Ag + Open Space is voluntary.
-Once a property has been identified as eligible for conservation by Ag + Open Space, the property is evaluated using a rigorous ranking process that evaluates the specific ways in which the protection of the property can achieve Ag + Open Space Goals and Objectives.
+Once a property has been identified as eligible for conservation by Ag + Open Space, the property is evaluated using a rigorous ranking process that evaluates the specific ways in which the protection of the property can achieve Ag + Open Space goals and objectives.